Mathics3/mathicsscript/README.rst

     $ make install

-To install from git shources so that you run from the git source tree:
+To install from git sources so that you run from the git source tree:

 ::